 Explore Beautiful Places in Spreewald

 Lübbenau is part of the Upper Spreewald-Lausitz district and lies in the Spreewald Biosphere Reserve.
 The port of Lubbenau is a good starting point for boat trips into the Spreewald.
-Go on a guided tour through the historical town, Lübbenau Castle, and the Castle Park.
+Go on a guided tour through the historical town, Lübbenau Castle (one of the beautiful castles in Germany), and the Castle Park.
 Stroll Lübbenau’s famous Gherkin Mile and sample their wares.
 The punt tours will introduce you in a traditional way across the waterways and take you to the picturesque villages of Lehde and Leipe.

 This is a private museum opened by the Starick family that reveals the secrets behind the famous Spreewald pickles.
 Cucumbers have been one of its main local crops for centuries.
 The people who have inhabited the region, the Sorbs, placed great importance on the cucumber crop.
 The museum informs the visitors about the traditions associated with cucumber cultivation, processing, pickling tools, recipes, etc. You also get to sample the different pickles.
 Spreewald holds a gherkin festival every August where a Gherkin Queen is crowned.

 Take a step into the past through this regional museum set up like a historical department store.
 Find a grocery store, a bakery, a furrier, a shoemaker as well as a clothing store featuring traditional Sorb garb here.
 This part of the museum represents the century-old Spreewald city and the furnishings and store have an antiquated look.
 But the annex is a different story.
 It houses the locomotive and a passenger car of the Spreewaldbahn, a narrow-gauge train.
 The local villages that were earlier only accessible through the waterway became connected through the railway.

 Haus für Mensch und Natur